facebookresearch/SpinQuant/README.md

 ### 1. Requirements:
 * python 3.9, pytorch >= 2.0
+* install pytorch with cuda from https://pytorch.org/get-started/locally/, it is prerequisite for fast-hadamard-transform package.
 * pip install -r requirement.txt
 * git clone https://github.com/Dao-AILab/fast-hadamard-transform.git
-  cd fast-hadamard-transform
+* cd fast-hadamard-transform
-  pip install .
+* pip install .

 ### 2. Steps to run:
 For the scripts here, set `output_rotation_path` `output_dir` `logging_dir` `optimized_rotation_path` to your own locations.
 For gated repo such as meta-llama, you can set your HF token to `access_token`.